 After all, depending on the approach you take, wellness programs can be expensive.
 Potential costs include educational resources, hiring speakers for educational seminars, off-site space for company-sponsored events and activities, and event and fitness instructors.

 Of course, not all of these costs are essential, and your investment ultimately depends on the type of program you choose.
-This means it’s important to know what your budget is early in the process, so that you can make decisions that are financially reasonable for your company.
+This means it’s important to know what your budget is early in the process so that you can make decisions that are financially reasonable for your company.
+If you’re interested in Burnalong, find out how much a wellness program could cost for your company.

 As you determine your budget, you’ll also want to see whether your company is eligible for wellness dollars.
 Many insurance companies offer funds specifically for health-related initiatives — and that extra funding can make all the difference in the quality of your program.

-Make sure to ask your insurer or broker if they have, or will negotiate for you, a cost reduction if your employees reach certain participation number.
-At BurnAlong we see that when clients ask their insurers or brokers for reductions, they often get it.
+Make sure to ask your health insurance broker if they have, or will negotiate for you, a cost reduction if your employees reach a certain participation number.
+At Burnalong we see that when clients ask their insurers or brokers for reductions, they often get it.

 4. Gauge employee interest